← The Signal

 Ancient hardware: wood, gut, stone

-Ancient Mediterranean cultures did not agree on what good tone is because of universal human taste.
-They agreed because wood, gut, and bronze behave in specific ways.
+Ancient Mediterranean cultures converged on similar tonal ideals because wood, gut, and bronze behave in specific ways.
+The materials constrained the aesthetic.

 The Lyres of Ur, around 2500 BCE, used wooden frames and gut strings.
 Egyptian harps dominated visual culture for three thousand years.
 Both instruments exist because those materials were available and workable.
 Their timbre defined what “beautiful” meant in those societies.
 No one chose those tonal characteristics from a plugin menu.
 They were constraints that became conventions.

-You live in the same pattern.
 Your instrument list is: stock EQs, oversampling switches, tape saturators, transient shapers, sub-bass generators, bus compressors, clippers.
-You build a sound out of whatever you decide belongs in your rack.
+You build a sound out of whatever you decide belongs in your rack, and those decisions are constrained by what you know is available, just as they were then.
+The difference is that you can choose anything, which means every choice is active rather than forced.

 When Sound Became Repeatable and “Fidelity” Was Born